Upgrade a classic side dish with this Mediterranean-inspired, sweet and savory balsamic braised green beans recipe in less than an hour!

 - 1 cup whole black olives

-Add garlic and onion and cook until tender, close to 4–6 minutes.
+Add the garlic and onion and cook until tender or 4 to 6 minutes.

-- Next add your orange juice and optional maple syrup to the pot.
+- Pour the orange juice and optional maple syrup into the pot.
 Cook an additional 1 to 2 minutes

-Place the olives and 1/2 c water in the pot with the garlic/onion.
-Cook for 5 minutes on medium high until olives begin to soften.
+- Place the olives and water in the pot and cook for 5 minutes on medium-high heat until the olives begin to soften.

-- Once beans are cooked, place them in serving dish or keep in pot.
+- Once the beans are cooked, place them in a serving dish or keep in the pot.

-If placing in a serving dish, add about 1/2 cup of the sauce from the dish, plus your olives.
+If serving in a dish, add about 1/2 cup of the sauce from the pan and the olives.